starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     from starkware.cairo.common.alloc import alloc

-    # An array of integers.
+    # An array of felts.
     local felt_array : felt*
     # An array of structs.
     let (local struct_array : MyStruct*) = alloc()